How to Plant, Grow, and Care for Blue Java Banana

 Have you heard of the blue java banana?
-Called the ice cream banana, this tropical is lovely and sweet.
-Our guide shares how to grow them!
+Called the ice cream banana, this tropical fruit flavor is lovely and sweet.
+Grown naturally in Hawaii, these gooey bananas are gaining popularity around the world.
+Expert Lorin Nielsen will share how to grow them at home.

 Contents